Dread Delusion: Best Team Builds for Steam and Steam Deck

 What to avoid: Pure Might

-Pure Might is the easiest build to understand and usually the hardest one to recommend.
-It can feel straightforward early, but it often pays less back than hybrid paths because the game is not built around deep combat mastery alone.
-If you want to invest in Might, pair it with Guile or use it as a secondary stat later.
+Pure Might is the easiest build to understand and the hardest to recommend.
+It can feel straightforward early, but it pays back less than hybrid paths because the game is not built around deep combat mastery.
+If you invest in Might, pair it with Guile or hold it as a secondary stat for late-game stability.

 Steam and Steam Deck notes